-While there has been an improvement in West Texas Intermediate oil prices from a low of US\$27/barrel in February 2016 to US\$49/barrel in May 2016; rig counts and utilization remain significantly lower than 2014 levels.
-Current rig utilization in western Canada is 5%.
-Lower commodity prices have forced the majority of North American oil and gas producers to keep their capital spending to a minimum and access to capital remains challenging for industry as a whole.
+There has been an improvement in West Texas Intermediate oil prices from a low of US\$27/barrel in February 2016 to US\$45/barrel in August 2016 and rig utilization has improved from 5% in May 2016 to 17% in August 2016.
+However, commodity prices and rig utilization remain significantly lower than 2014 levels which has forced the majority of North American oil and gas producers to keep their capital spending to a historically low levels and access to capital remains challenging for industry as a whole.
 Due to significantly lower activity levels, Divestco continues to reduce its operating expenses.
-As a result of the austerity measures implemented by the Company starting in Q1 2015, salaries have decreased by 48% (Q1 2016 compared to Q1 2015) and all other discretionary expenses have been lowered as well.
+As a result of the austerity measures implemented by the Company starting in Q1 2015, salaries have decreased by 45% (first half of 2016 compared to first half of 2015) and all other discretionary expenses have been lowered as well.
 These measures are expected to remain in place for the remainder of 2016 or until a material change in activity levels is realized.